TerryV8/click-count/docs/replication.md

-# Installation for resilience
+# Kubernetes: Installation for resilience of the back-end and front-end

-We created a Kubernetes cluster of 3 nodes running on Centos 7.
+Here, we are going to create a Kubernetes cluster of 3 nodes running on Centos 7.
 The installation uses a tool called kubeadm which is part of Kubernetes.
 This process works with local VMs, physical servers and/or cloud servers.
-It is simple enough that you can easily integrate its use into your own automation (Terraform, Ansible).

-kubeadm assumes you have a set of machines (virtual or real) that are up and running.
-It is designed to be part of a large provisioning system - or just for easy manual provisioning. kubeadm is a great choice where you have your own infrastructure (e.g. bare metal), or where you have an existing orchestration system (e.g. Ansible) that you have to integrate with.
+On premise, it assumes you have a set of machines (virtual or real) that are up and running. kubeadm is a great choice where you have your own infrastructure (e.g. bare metal), or where you have an existing orchestration system (e.g. Ansible) that you have to integrate with.

-If you are not constrained, there are some other tools built to give you complete clusters:
+If you are not constrained by the Cloud choice, there are some other tools built to give you complete clusters:

-  _ On GCE, Google Container Engine gives you one-click Kubernetes clusters

-  _ On AWS, kops makes cluster installation and management easy (and supports high availability)
+  _ On GCE, Google Container Engine gives you one-click Kubernetes clusters _ On AWS, KOPS makes cluster installation and management easy

 - ## Prerequisites